perryrobinson/postgres/README.md

 # postgres

-This is just a simple repository to create a local container that has postgres and pgadmin in it, to local development for web applications that require a db layer.
+This is just a simple repository to create a local container that has postgres and pgadmin in it, to allow local development for web applications that require a db layer.

 ## Run postgres and pgadmin